NSW bus drivers should avoid these costly mistakes

 Awareness of one’s own condition before going on the road is vital.
 A driver should be mentally and physically capable of operating his daily tasks.
 Bus operators are human too, and it is normal to feel fatigued if working long hours.

 As much as possible, bus drivers should avoid driving when they are unwell and not in the best condition to work.
 The management should be informed beforehand since not having enough rest and falling asleep while driving is a common cause of vehicular accidents.

 7. Not having any heavy vehicle driving training

 A key factor in hiring bus drivers is the amount of experience needed before being employed.
 That is why there are certain mandatory tests to see if a prospect is skilled enough to take on the job.

 Prospective drivers need to undergo enough training regarding bus driving.
 With proper education, training and practice, there would be lower chances of encountering accidents on the road.

 Do you wish to become a bus driver in New South Wales?
-If you are, check out Chris Shilling Transport Training.
+If you are, check out CS Transport Training.
 We are based in Newcastle, and we offer various courses, including Bus Driver Authority, Chain of Responsibility, Truck Licensing, and much more.